Q: Who was Swift for Arduino made by?

 Q: How much does it cost?

-Q: How do I buy?
+Q: How do I buy a license?

 Q: Isn't this just for kids/education?

 A: S4A is a great introduction to microcontrollers.
 Unlike many other platforms where the tutorials work, or you download a simple project, but the minute you make a small change, everything breaks, S4A is built on Swift; a powerful first class compiled language from the C/C++ family that is used every day by millions of professional programmers.
 The intention is that when you go to make the next project and the one after that, things will continue to work smoothly.
 The safety built into the language from the ground up prevents whole classes of undefined behaviours and programmer errors.
 This makes more difference than you might realise.
 Combined with the powerful, expressive syntax, and you have a tool that can be used by any developer that will save you time and pain and means you can spend more time programming and less time debugging.
 This is a great product for beginners and experienced developers alike and is used to develop some amazing, professional products, running in real, commercial devices, it is far from just a toy or an educational tool.

 Q: I have another question...